nsh87/data-science-engineer-projects/md/diabetes-naive-bayes-logistic-regression.md

 # Diabetes Classification Using NB & Logistic Regression

 Using several synthetic data sets we will explore the use of Naive Bayes and Logistic Regression to classify diabetes patients.
-These data sets containing measurements of A1C score (a measure of blood glucose levels) and weight, as well as labels for diabetec or non-diabetec patients.
+These data sets containing measurements of A1C score (a measure of blood glucose levels) and weight, as well as labels for diabetic or non-diabetic patients.

 ## Exploratory Analysis